Nondzu/LlamaTor/README.md

 ## Features

 - Generate a JSON file with the structure of AI models using `generate.py`
-- Download all models from a JSON list using one script `download.py`.
-Next, using qbittorrent, you can generate torrent files.
+- Download all models from a JSON list using `download.py`
+- Generate torrent files for downloaded models using `make_torrent.py`

 ## Usage
 ### Generate a JSON file with the structure of AI models